-Mr Richardson is not currently a director of any other listed Company.
+Mr Richardson is currently a Non-Executive Director of Abundant Produce Limited.
 In the last three years Mr Richardson was a director of UnderCoverWear Limited (resigned 4 November 2014).

-Frank Hurley - Non-Executive Chairman (appointed 19 December 2014)
+Frank Hurley - Non-Executive Chairman

 Mr Hurley is currently the Chief Executive Officer of Wrays Pty Ltd and Managing Director of Wrays Lawyers.
 Wrays specialise in protection of intellectual property in Western Australia.
 Mr Hurley is also a Board member of Focus Mobile Media and Discovery Capital and was previously responsible for international and national business development for one of Australia's largest law firms.
 Mr Hurley has consulted to a number of industries including, mining, aviation, banking and law.
 Mr Hurley has also lectured at MBA level in a number of universities in Western Australia.